A growth mindset unlocks success, happiness, and fulfillment.

 - A child studied for an exam but still failed.
 A child with a fixed mindset may come away thinking they aren’t smart enough to pass and will never be able to learn the material, while a child with a growth mindset may take it as a challenge to do better next time.

 - A man interviewed for a job but didn’t get selected.
 If he has a fixed mindset, he may believe he’s terrible at interviewing or not cut out for the position.
-However, with a growth mindset, he’d identify where to improve interview skills and experience so he’s better prepared next time.
+However, with a growth mindset, he’d identify how to improve his interview skills and experience so he’s better prepared next time.

-- A woman sees everything come easy to her colleague.
+- A woman sees everything come easily to her colleague.
 They get all the best projects and seem to be next in line for promotion.
 If she has a fixed mindset, she may believe her college is just lucky or better, but if she has a growth mindset, she may ask her colleague for mentorship.

 How To Develop a Growth Mindset